 Nature has provided us with multiple natural beauties which mesmerize anyone’s sight.
-Everyone possesses a desire to be in the lap of nature and view the scenic beauty.
+Everyone desires to be in the lap of nature and view the scenic beauty.

 Table of Contents